Latest news

 Mr Morales' chief of staff, Juan Ramon Quintana, confirmed on Thursday the sculpture was a replica of a design carved by Fr Espinal.

-The Argentine-born pontiff is on the second stop of his tour of three of the poorest South American countries.
 Shortly after his arrival in La Paz, Pope Francis stopped to pray at the site where the priest's body was dumped along a road.

 "It's true.
 This is something Espinal did.
 The pope didn't know about it.
 I did not know about it.
 A lot of people didn't know about it," Vatican spokesman Father Federico Lombardi said at an unscheduled briefing on Thursday.